VysotskiVadim/VysotskiVadim.blog/_posts/2019-11-04-generic-programming-part-2-implementation-overview.markdown

-In C++ developers control all aspects of memory usage: you can allocate objects on stack or heap, you're in charge of freeing memory, you can even develop your onw heap allocator.
+In C++ developers control all aspects of memory usage: you can allocate objects on stack or heap, you're in charge of freeing memory, you can even develop your own heap allocator.
 Decisions of how memory would be allocated are made in the place of usage:

 ```cpp